 However, formaldehyde in its gas form is one of a list of VOCs that can cause metal artefacts to be tarnished if levels in the objects environment are not controlled.
 This was initially discovered during research carried out by the British Museum in 1989 which led to the creation of the Oddy Test for all materials used within the construction of display cabinets for such artefacts.

 This is one of the reasons why MEDITE CLEAR was developed.

 An MDF panel with all the versatility that makes it so popular for these applications, it is formulated to be crucially different.
-With all MEDITE products exceeding the stringent CARB2 emissions measure, and all SMARTPLY products being manufactured using zero formaldehyde as standard, MEDITE CLEAR stands apart.
+With all MEDITE products exceeding the stringent CARB2 emissions measure, and all SMARTPLY products being manufactured using no formaldehyde as standard, MEDITE CLEAR stands apart.
 This panel is specifically developed for environmentally sensitive interior applications such as art galleries and museums, as well as hospitals, schools, care homes and other public buildings, and has therefore undergone strict testing.

 Independent examinations have shown that MEDITE CLEAR has a formaldehyde content of less than 1.0mg per 100g, which is the equivalent to the levels in hardwoods, and wood found in the natural environment.
 It even outperforms the stringent Class E1 (EN622-1) low formaldehyde standards.

 It’s important to understand that formaldehyde is naturally present in wood, and therefore in wood-based products.
 However, this is at a very low level that won’t cause harm.
 For example, natural environments like forests and green spaces are some of healthiest spaces for us to spend time in, despite the natural base-level emission of formaldehyde from surrounding trees.
 It’s when resins used to make regular wood panel products are added that the levels increase.